 The Z-8A is a military version of the original model Z-8 and is used for transportation.

-The Z-8F is an advance utility variant.
-The variant is used for search and rescue, general utility and logistics support missions.
+The Z-8F is an advance utility variant which is used for search and rescue, general utility and logistics support missions.

 The Z-8K is an enhanced version of Z-8F, built primarily to execute search and rescue missions.
 This variant is also fitted with forward looking infra-red (FLIR) sensors and a search light underneath the cockpit.

-The Z-8JA is a ship-borne variant of Z-8.
-It is able to land on water.
+The Z-8JA is a ship-borne variant of Z-8 capable of landing on water.
 Z-8JA and Z-8JH are currently in service with PLANAF, executing transport and medical evacuation operations respectively.

 The glass-cockpit seats a pilot and a co-pilot.
 It is fitted with two cockpit doors and broad side sliding windows for providing clear visibility to the cockpit crew.

 The Z-8 is fitted with a HS-12 dipping sonar, sonobuoys and an A244S torpedo under the fuselage section.
-It is also equipped with YJ-81 or YJ-83K air-to-surface missiles (ASM) for anti-ship operations.
+It uses YJ-81 or YJ-83K air-to-surface missiles (ASM) for anti-ship operations.

-The helicopter can accommodate rockets and gunpods on the external pylons for anti-piracy missions.
+The helicopter can be armed with rockets and gunpods on the external pylons for anti-piracy missions.

 The Z-8 is powered by three Changzhou WZ-6 turboshaft engines, each of which can produce 1,128kW of output power.